sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

             Vol. 1: Efficient Algorithms*.
 MIT Press, 1996.
 ISBN 978-0262024051.

 ..
+[BS1997] Itai Benjamini and Oded Schramm, Every graph with a positive
+            Cheeger constant contains a tree with a positive Cheeger constant, Geometric and Functional Analysis 7 (1997), no. 3, 403–419.

+..
 [BS2003] \I. Bouyukliev and J. Simonis, Some new results on optimal
             codes over `F_5`, Designs, Codes and Cryptography 30, no. 1 (2003): 97-111,